Understanding what interviewers are looking for and having strong answers ready can make all the difference in landing a job as a CNA.

 2. What would you do if a patient refused care?

 Not all patients will be equally cooperative.
-If you’re faced with a situation where a patient refuses to follow instructions or take their medication, you’ll need to be able to handle it without losing your patience.
+If a patient refuses to follow instructions or take their medication, you’ll need to be able to handle it without losing your patience.

 In your answer, highlight your soft skills and talk about how you would approach the situation with compassion, care, and respect for the patient.